Servant-Cities/Transparency-and-explainability-for-algorithmic-decisions-at-work/README.md

 3. The dev server runs on port 5173 and will automaticaly update the page upon modifying the source code.

+## Staging
+If you want to run a non optimized node app which you can use to dynamicaly test the content edited in Drupal, simply edit the .env file and run the app as you would locally.

+> An optimized node app was previously possible but we decided to support static site generation for production instead in order for the app to be self sufficient and easier to manage.
+Should you prefer the previous mode, you can revert the 5 commits mentionning "static site generation" and go back to a dynamic production architecture instead, this documentation will be updated to reflect the changes.

 ## Deploy the app on a VM